BitWattr/chat-clone-ai-local/README.md

 ### 2. Local Setup Options

-You have two ways to run the application locally:
+You can run the application locally with source code quickly with some commands:

-#### Option A: Using the Executable (Recommended for Simplicity) 🚀

-We provide a pre-built executable, this is the easiest way to get started.

-1.  **Download the Executable:**

-    * Go to our [GitHub Releases page](https://github.com/BitWattr/chat-clone-ai-local) (or the designated download location).

-    * Download the latest `.exe` (for Windows) or equivalent executable for your OS.

-    * *Note: The executable might be in a `.zip` or `.tar.gz` archive.
-Extract it first.*

-2.  **Run the Executable:**

-    * Navigate to the directory where you downloaded and extracted the executable.

-    * Double-click the executable file (e.g., `ai-chat-mimicry.exe`).

-    * A console window will appear, and your default web browser should automatically open to `http://localhost:8000`.

-3.  **If the Executable Isn't Working:**

-    * Sometimes, antivirus software or system permissions can block executables.

-    * If you encounter issues, please try **Option B** (Running from Source).

-#### Option B: Running from Source (For Developers/Troubleshooting) 💻
+#### Running from Source 💻

-If the executable isn't working or you prefer to run the application directly from the source code, follow these steps.
+To run the application directly from the source code, follow these steps.

 1.  **Clone the Repository:**